On this page, Nematode

 elegans, has become very well known as it was the very first multicellular

 organism to have its full genome sequenced.
 It is unusual in that it has a fixed number of cells (959) in its body.

-bombi (left),a nematode infecting bumblebee queens.
+bombi (above), a nematode infecting bumblebee queens.
 This parasite is only found in

 The bumblebee queen is infected by an adult